 Projects are dynamic and stakeholders make things interesting.
-At any given time, an individual may exert their influence and cause disruption to your project.
-Or perhaps a group may be struggling in terms of their attitude towards the project.
-And let’s not forget outside organizations who may be impacted by our project.
+At any given time, an individual may exert their influence and help or harm your project.

-How do we keep up with all these moving parts?
+How do we keep up with all these changing forces?
 The stakeholder register.
 A little time spent identifying, evaluating, and capturing stakeholder interest and concerns can pay big dividends.
 The register is particularly helpful when managing large projects and projects that are moving at a fast pace.

-There is something about putting our pen to paper or fingers to the keyboard.
-As we see all the stakeholders in once place, we can determine how to best use our limited time.
+As we capture and assess the stakeholders, we can determine how to best use our limited time and budget.
 How and when should we use our interpersonal skills to engage and influence stakeholders?

 What should we include in the stakeholder register?
 Registers may include but not be limited to: